Ab initio Interview Questions And Answers

 Answer:

-Certain activities require the collection of the data, and the best thing is processing largely depends on the same in many cases.
-Before processing the data, it has to reside on some placeholder like well-defined storage.
-This task depends on some major factors are they are
+Certain activities require data collection, and the best thing is processing largely depends on the same in many cases.
+Before processing the data, it has to reside on some placeholder, like well-defined storage.
+This task depends on some major factors; they are.

 - Collection of Data